innovate-sabre/census-sis/R-Consortium-Proposal/DRAFT-Proposal.md

 We are seeking to create an ISC Working Group to promote using R to analyze US Census Data.
 The individual who will be committed to leading and managing the group's activities is Ari Lamstein.

-We are requesting a $2,000 grant to fund completion of Milestone 1 of this project.
-We believe it is likely that after Milestone 1 is completed, other projects in this area will be identified.
+We are requesting a $2,000 grant to fund completion of the Guide.
+We believe it is likely that after the Guide is created, the group will wish to apply for other grants.
+For example, Census is interested in getting feedback from the R community on its API.
+We plan to apply for a separate grant to coordinate those activities.

-In addition to creating a Working Group and financially supporting Milestone 1, we believe that the R Consortium can help this project to succeed by facilitating cooperation among stakeholders and disseminating and promoting the Guide on the R Consortium website.
+In addition to creating a Working Group and financially supporting the creaiton of the Guide, we believe that the R Consortium can help this project to succeed by facilitating cooperation among stakeholders and disseminating and promoting the Guide on the R Consortium website.

 # Dissemination

 _How will you ensure that your work is available to the widest number of people?
 Please specify the open source or creative commons license(s) will you use, how you will host your code so that others can contribute, and how you will publicise your work.
 We encourage you to plan content to be shared quarterly on the R Consortium blog._

-The content of the guide can be stored on Github under a permissive license and published using a tool such as Github Pages.
-The work will be publicized on our respective blogs, social media profiles and mailing lists.
+We plan to releaser the Github under the [Creative Commons Attribution 4.0 License] (https://creativecommons.org/licenses/by/4.0/).

+We plan to publish the guide as website or webpage.

+We plan to publicize the completion of the guide on our blogs and social media.

+We think that CRAN might wish to link to the Guide on the [Official Statistics & Survey Methodlogy Task View](https://cran.r-project.org/web/views/OfficialStatistics.html).

+We think that the Census Bureau might also wish to link to the Guide on their Training website.